Have a Budget Wedding - Without Breaking Etiquette

 Don't use the wedding as a fundraiser: Dollar dances, wishing wells, cash bars...skip that tacky mess.
 Asking your guests to pay for anything at your wedding is rude, rude, rude.
 You won't generate much money, plus many of your guests are already going to give you cash or gift cards.

 Honeymoon Fund: This is the practice of registering for your honeymoon.
-For one, no. And for two, it's not a good idea practically.
-If your guests don't contribute, you could end up paying for the rest of a honeymoon you can't afford (unlike registering for china, if nobody buys the china you're not still on the hook for it).
+Bad idea.
+If your guests don't contribute, you could end up paying for the rest of a honeymoon you can't afford.
+Unlike registering for china, if nobody buys the china you're not still on the hook for it.
 Many couples delay the honeymoon or go on a nice trip their first or second anniversary.
 It's not like you're not going to have the rest of your lives together, right?

 No chairs at the wedding ceremony: So unbelievably wrong!
 Even if your ceremony is "only twenty minutes", nobody rolls in right when "Here Comes the Bride" starts playing.
 Your guests are going to get there earlier than that, usually twenty or thirty minutes early, and if the wedding is delayed at all, that's even longer that people have to stand.
 Elderly and disabled people can't stand for a long time like that.
 Having a couple of chairs set aside for those folks doesn't solve the problem, as inevitably some able-bodied jerk will take it and granny will have to stand.
 Seriously, you can rent folding chairs for less than $2 each.
 There's a lot of things you can cut, but you can't cut that.